HunterKane/Project-8---Data-Processing-Machine-Learning-/README.md

 # Project-8---Data-Processing-Machine-Learning-

-Complete this project by predicting housing prices in Califronia for more than 26 districts. through data processing and Machine Learning.
+Complete this project by predicting housing prices in Califronia for more than 26 districts.
+Use the data to create Future Engineering for Machine Learning

+Machine Learning Prep:
+- Transform some features
+- Separate features and labels
+- Convert text/categorical data into numerical data

-MEthod for completion:
+Method for completion:

 1) Data import and inspect
 2) Data Cleaning